Synergy DBL

 Synergy DBL (Data Business Language) is a compiled, imperative programming language designed for business use.
 The language was originally called DBL; later it was referred to as Synergy Language; as of 2012 the official name is Synergy DBL.
 It is based on Digital Equipment Corporation’s DIBOL programming language.

 DBL has an English-like syntax that was designed to be self-documenting and highly readable, but not verbose.
 The language is procedural and, since 2007 (version 9.1), object-oriented.
 Support for Microsoft’s .NET Framework was added in 2010 (version 9.5).

 Code is split into two divisions (data and procedure) and uses a rigid hierarchy.
 The language includes a standard library consisting of 240 built-in subroutines and functions, 10 built-in classes, and 11 APIs that provide functionality such as access to XML from within DBL programs and sending and receiving data via HTTP/HTTPS.

-Synergy DBL is cross-platform, with the current version running on all modern Windows platforms (Windows 7/Server 2008 R2 and higher), as well as on HP-UX, IBM AIX, Oracle Solaris, several varieties of Linux, HP OpenVMS Alpha, HP OpenVMS I64 Integrity, and VSI OpenVMS for Integrity servers.
+Synergy DBL is cross-platform, with the current version running on all modern Windows platforms (Windows 7/Server 2008 R2 and higher), as well as on HP-UX, IBM AIX, Oracle Solaris, several varieties of Linux and OpenVMS.
 Applications can be developed on one platform and ported to other platforms.

 Traditional DBL is implemented as bytecode, which is executed by the Synergy Runtime.
 Synergy .NET programs are CLS-compliant and run under the .NET Framework.

 DBL is distributed as part of a suite of programming tools sold as Synergy/DE Professional Series by Synergex International Corporation.